 Therapy for relationships

-A crisis in a marriage or other relationship is one of the most common reasons people seek therapy.
+A crisis in a marriage relationship is one of the most common reasons people seek therapy.
 You may feel angry, alone and afraid, worried about the breakdown of your relationship.
 All you want is to be loved, and yet you're stuck in a cycle of resentment, blame, fighting or distancing.
 You try to talk things through, and you end up fighting and feeling misunderstood and more disconnected than ever.

 You may find yourself having emotional outbursts that you regret or keeping emotions bottled up.
 Counseling is a safe place to express your feelings, gain perspective, and learn new skills for dealing with challenges in a healthy way.